lukasdrexler/FLSplusplus/README.md

 # FLS++

 For using the Code referenced in the original paper **Local search k-means++ with Foresight**, simply create a new virtual environment and import the package *sklearn*.
-Make sure to select version 1.0 of *sklearn*, since on newer versions the code might not run correctly.
+Make sure to select version 1.0 of *sklearn*, since on newer versions the code does not run correctly.

 After downloading the package, find the file *_kmeans.py* inside the files from the package *sklearn*.
 The file should be located in the subdirectory *cluster*.
 Replace the *_kmeans.py* in this directory with the version from this github-repository.